area17/twill/docs/content/2_guides/2_building_a_multilingual_site_with_twill_and_laravel_localization.md

-# Building a multilingual site with Twill and Laravel Localization
+# Building a multilingual site with Laravel Localization

 This is a step by step recipe for installing and configuring the [Laravel Localization](https://github.com/mcamara/laravel-localization) package in a Twill project.